aliesbelik/how-they-load/README.md

 * [docker-locust](https://github.com/zalando-incubator/docker-locust) - A ready and easy-to-use version of locust which also contains additional/useful features that are required.
 * [transformer](https://github.com/zalando-incubator/transformer) - A command-line tool and Python library to transform/convert web browser sessions (HAR files) into locust load testing scenarios (locustfile).
+* [typhoon](https://github.com/fogfish/typhoon) - A stress and load testing tool for distributed systems that simulates traffic from a test cluster toward a system-under-test and visualizes infrastructure-, protocol- and application-related latencies.
 * [zelt](https://github.com/zalando-incubator/zelt) - Zalando End-to-end Load Tester, a command-line tool for orchestrating the deployment of locust in Kubernetes.

 </details>